The Double Refuge ☠️ Ars Moriendi

 I woke up and went through Kleenex after Kleenex, thinking each time I'd tossed one away that I'd cleared my eyes and could see again, but the tears welled up again, and soon there was a scattered landscape of damp white snow cascading from my pillow to the floor.

-I finally had enough and got up from bed and walked into the den, with the pile of Kleenex still in my hands, compressed, moulded in my palms.
-In strange tribute, I assumed the old pitcher's stance, rolled back and forth, and with the Kleenex now a tight white ball, I leaned back one more time, although I had no signal from the plate, and let go
+In strange tribute, I assumed the old pitcher's stance.
+I rolled back and forth on my left heel.
+The Kleenex was now a tight white ball.
+I leaned back one more time, although I had no signal from the plate, and let go.

 MY FATHER told me that he didn't believe in Heaven.
 If, however — and there was always an if with my father — there was an afterlife, he hoped to find himself on a baseball diamond, playing ball with his family and friends.
-After a year of slipping into dementia, he died on May 14, 2016, at the age of 92.
-I can only hope that he hears the cry of the umpire, Batter up!

-Diamonds
+Diamonds (2017)

-Dad, I hope you find that baseball diamond in the sky, and I hope it's more than you hoped — like a baseball fan happening across the kaleidoscope of diamonds in Cullman, Alabama
+Dad, I hope you find that baseball diamond in the sky, and I hope it's more than you hoped — like a baseball fan happening across the kaleidoscope of diamonds in Cullman, Alabama:

 Cooper Glove (2007)